 - One-year placement - these are taken after you have successfully completed your second year of studies; students work between nine and fifteen months on placement before returning to City to complete their final year;

 - Professional Pathway Scheme - this scheme is unique to City University London and offers you the opportunity to combine paid placement employment and study.

-City's graduates move on to careers including the design of business-critical computer systems, consultancy on computer development and managerial roles with responsibility for an organisation's computing resources.
+Careers include designing business-critical computer systems, providing consultancy on computer development and taking up managerial roles with responsibility for an organisation's computing resources.

 Find out more about City University London